 Election judges are essential to our democracy!
-The YMCA Center for Youth Voice works with Minnesota cities and counties to help recruit and coordinate student election judges statewide.
+The YMCA Center for Youth Voice works with Minnesota cities and counties to help recruit and coordinate student election judges (referred to as “election judge trainees” in new legislation) statewide.

-As election judges, students learn to navigate the internal workings of our election and government systems.
+As election judge trainees, students learn to navigate the internal workings of our election and government systems.
 Students also gain skills they can apply elsewhere and earn money.
-Finally, while serving their own communities as election judges, students can see the impact they have and the importance and power of each individual vote.
+Finally, while serving their own communities as election judge trainees, students can see the impact they have and the importance and power of each individual vote.

 Highlights